 There is no "pre-med" major at Vanderbilt, but students should notify the Blair Office of Academic Services and the Head of Academic Advising of their intention to complete pre-med requirements.
 Course scheduling is best planned in consultation with Professor Amy Jarman, Head of Academic Advising at Blair, and the HPAO.
-The pre-med office (HPAO) can be reached at 2-2446 and at the Health Professions Advisory Office website, www.vanderbilt.edu/hpao/, or you may email Lauren Rains, the office assistant, at lauren.rains@vanderbilt.edu.
+The pre-med office (HPAO) can be reached at hpao@vanderbilt.edu/hpao/.
+Advisory Office website, www.vanderbilt.edu/hpao/.